vertesia/demo-github/README.md

 * You need to have access to Google Cloud project `dengenlabs` to fetch certificates for connecting to Temporal Cloud.
 * You already installed and configured the Google Cloud CLI `gcloud`.
+* You have `temporal` cli installed.

 ## Quickstart

+Install dependencies, build source code, connect to private NPM registry, and connect to Temporal Cloud

 ```sh
 # install internal packages